 We love a great studio apartment, and this design really portrays what we admire about them.
 Dividing the lounge and bedroom with the use of a glass screen allows a light and airy feel while keeping the separation of both spaces.
 Limiting the use of colour in this apartment and using neutral and earthy tones, compliments the natural flow of the design and completes the look.
 This practical design undoubtedly makes this studio a perfect example of beautiful, flexible living.

-This mezzanine studio flat is ideal for the single, professional man.
-The natural, yet darker tones and use of wood and metal provide a subtle masculine feel.
-The design is not only sleek but also modern and extremely practical, without the typically over-furnished feeling of many studio flats.
+This home is ideal for the single, professional man.
+The natural, yet darker tones and use of wood provide a subtle masculine feel.
+The design is not only sleek but also modern and extremely practical, without an over-furnished feeling.

 Space: the final frontier, the holy grail of clever design – especially in small, city flats where every square foot is precious, and prices are at a premium.
 This studio flat in Paris, Designed by Architect, Anne Rolland, nails the storage factor versus the comfort factor superbly.
 The Birch Plywood storage system keeps possessions out of sight, thus enforcing a vision of clean lines and no clutter.
 It also acts as a room/space divider between the sleeping quarters and the kitchen and living areas, without being a solid wall.
 Studio flat design ideas like this, where clever joinery is multi-purpose, all help to maximise that precious square footage.
 For me, the two stand-out successes in this minimal, yet stylish, apartment are the bold use of texture and textural materials, where the architect has highlighted some of the original period features, thus avoiding the ‘banality’ many Pod-like designed small spaces exude.
 And the winner: using the self-same flooring material throughout.
 The geometric patterned tiles here literally carry the eye around the space, uniting it with one, overall, key material, and effectively grounds the space.
 Define your palette, and stick to it!